 The effects of trauma can eventually result in the inability to function as you did before the traumatic event in normal daily tasks, relationships, careers, and especially within your family system.
 When you engage in trauma-focused therapy we will be working together to help you develop and practice skills that can help decrease your traumatic stress symptoms and other mental health symptoms associated with the trauma.
 Over time you will experience a decrease in depressed moods, anxiety, dissociation, trauma related shame or guilt as well as intrusive symptoms such as flashbacks and nightmares.
 It is my hope that we can work together and you will not only reduce your symptoms of PTSD, you will also find the courage and purpose that might be missing in your life as a result of what you have been through.
 Your trauma symptoms will gradually start to fade as you process, in a healthy way, the unsettling event that has kept you stuck for so long.

 When trauma is affecting your life in this capacity you could be re-experiencing it through nightmares, current relational issues, events that trigger memories of the trauma, or you could even have the sensation that the trauma is happening all over again.
 In short, this is happening because your mind and body are naturally trying to process the trauma.
-Sadly, it is very common to feel like there is something wrong with you or it is your fault and I assure you this is the farthest thing from the truth.
+Sadly, it is very common to feel like there is something wrong with you or it is your fault and we assure you this is the farthest thing from the truth.
 The trauma you experienced has overwhelmed your brain's natural ability to heal itself, and the absolute best thing you can do for yourself when this happens is to work with a trauma therapist in a safe environment.